radanskoric/radanskoric.github.io/_posts/2025-03-05-rails-assets-propshaft-importmaps.markdown

 The only thing that the rest of the application needs from Propshaft is a way to get the public folder path from the original filename.
 Propshaft does that by implementing the `path_to_asset` helper[^2] which resolves the filename to the actual fingerprinted public folder path.

 This is what Propshaft does out of the box.
 It doesn't do anything else you might expect from an asset processor: like minification or tree-shaking.
-There is a way to get and that is covered in the [next article in the series](/articles/rails-assets-deep-dive-propshaft).
-Subscribe to not miss it.
-As a bonus I'll also send you a printableTurbo 8 cheatsheet:
+There is a way to add that and it is covered in the [next article in the series](/articles/rails-assets-deep-dive-propshaft).

-<script async data-uid="c481ada422" src="https://thoughtful-producer-2834.kit.com/c481ada422/index.js"></script>

 ### Building the importmap